zarhus/docs/docs/getting-started/verification.md

 ### Booting platform

-This is the basic functionality of all OS'es.
-To verify this you need to connect to the serial port of your target and start communication with your host device, check [your target page](../supported-targets/targets.md) on how to do so.
+This is the basic functionality of all OSes.
+To verify this, you need to connect to the serial port of your target and start communication with your host device, check [your target page](../supported-targets/targets.md) on how to do so.